-- 5. The hearing shall be closed to the public.
-There shall be a single verbatim record, such as a tape recording, of the entire hearing.
+- tape recording, of the entire hearing.
 The record shall be the property of the College. - 6.
 Once the hearing is convened, the Chair will state the purpose, process, and guidelines. - 7.
 The grievant will then be allowed to make a statement specific to the grievance and the requested outcome. - 8.
 Next, the defendant is allowed to make a statement specific to the grievance, requested outcome, and any statements/evidence presented by the student. - 9.
 Both the grievant and the defendant have the right to present witnesses, testimony, and evidence, but only as related to the charges previously presented to the Grievance Hearing Committee.
 No new charges shall be admitted for consideration. - 10.
 The members of the Grievance Hearing Committee may then ask questions specific to the case.
 Discussion, clarification and additional comments are allowed. - 11.
 When the Chair determines that the committee has all the necessary testimony and information it needs, he/she calls for a recess as the members deliberate and come to a decision.
-The grievant and the defendant may be excused. - 12.
+The grievant and the defendant may be excused.
 In cases involving sexual discrimination, including sexual assault, domestic or relationship violence, or stalking, the victim need not be physically present.
 The victim may choose to participate in the hearing through the means of technology from an off-site location or at the hearing location separated from the accused by a barrier.
-The victim's refusal to be present or participate in the hearing will not prevent the hearing from proceeding as long as there is other evidence of the sexual misconduct.

-- 13. The Grievance Hearing Committee will assess whether to reject or support the grievance using a preponderance of the evidence standard.
+The victim's refusal to be present or participate in the hearing will not prevent the hearing from proceeding as long as there is other evidence of the sexual misconduct. - 12.
+The Grievance Hearing Committee will assess whether to reject or support the grievance using a preponderance of the evidence standard.
 The Grievance Hearing Committee will deliver one of the following decisions within 2 days: - a.
 To reject the grievance and deny the requested outcome. - b.
 To support the grievance and approve the requested outcome. - c.
-To support the grievance and approve a revised outcome. - 14.
+To support the grievance and approve a revised outcome. - 13.
 Within 24 hours of a decision from the Grievance Hearing Committee, the Chair will concurrently provide written notification of the decision and the process of appeal to the grievant, and the defendant.